Contact our corporate or local offices directly.

 ► Learn more about Direct ECAD-MCAD Design with Altium MCAD CoDesigner

-Each design software package represents and stores the design objects that it supports in its own way.
+Each MCAD package represents and stores its design objects in its own way, and CoDesigner must be able to read and write to all of them.
 Altium CoDesigner's default approach is to pass the components back and forth as 3D models in the standard Parasolid format, ensuring the design is mechanically accurate in both the ECAD and MCAD domains.

 However, components are much more than their physical envelope.
 For example, in the PCB domain, they also hold silkscreen and paste detail, a link to their schematic symbol, as well as parametric information that couples them into the supply chain.
 In an ideal world, the ECAD and MCAD designers can each place a native design component from their own library, and link their native components to each other.
-This can be achieved, through their shared Altium 365 Workspace.
+CoDesigner supports this linkage, through the shared Altium 365 Workspace.

-► Learn more about Linking Native ECAD and MCAD Design Components
+► Learn more about Linking ECAD and MCAD Design Components

 Altium CoDesign helps solve this challenge, delivering the ability to transfer the folded rigid-flex design between the ECAD and MCAD domains.